Information to note

 Miniature goats are very dog-like, and smart so can be taught manners and tricks and become part of the family.
 They are a fun, friendly, delightful, little animal for the whole family to enjoy.

-Promoted predominantly as pets and kept in smaller acreage areas than “commercial” goats, it is highly preferred that animals do not have horns.
+Promoted predominantly as multi purpose animals and pets they are generally kept in smaller acreage areas than “commercial” goats; as such, it is highly preferred that animals do not have horns.
 Small children and the elderly find these relaxed, cute and intelligent little animals a pleasure to handle and husbandry skills are easily learned.

 The kindergartens, schools and nursing homes of Australia just love it when the little goats pay them a visit.
 The displays we put on and the shows we run and attend are well visited by the public who love to engage with the goats.
 Keep an eye on our events to see when we are visiting your area.